fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-The argument to the `CreateAgent` resolver method is one of the structs (or 'models') `gqlgen` has created for us automatically and it corresponds to the `AgentInput` input in our GraphQL schema.
-It would have been possible to direct `gqlgen` to reuse the `CreateAgentParams` struct generated by `sqlc` in the resolver method signature, but this approach would lead to problems down the road, since `sqlc` uses `sql.Null*` types to represent nullable values while `gqlgen` represents them using pointers, for one thing, so I recommend letting `gqlgen` create its own parameter structs even if it means that the resolver methods become a bit longer.

 ### queryResolver.Agents implementation

-Again, we already have the query to list `Agent` objects so the implementation of the `Agents` method of the `queryResolver` is a one-liner:
+We already have a query to list `Agent` objects, so the implementation of the `Agents` method is a one-liner:

 ```go
 func (r *queryResolver) Agents(ctx context.Context) ([]pg.Agent, error) {